 Comfortably fitting into the picturesque East Side neighborhoods are a variety of fabulous small bistros and cafes.
 Providence is home to the renowned Johnson & Wales culinary and hospitality University, which fuels the City's world-class culinary scene.

 Providence East Side residents not only enjoy fine food, but also have a healthy appetite for the visual arts and design.
 RISD student artists and graduates are featured in street fairs on Benefit Street and at the RISD Artists Store.
-The RISD Museum, Gallery Nights, Providence Art Club and many other venues, give the East Side Community constant exposure to new trends in art and design, and regular opportunities to buy "artist studio direct"!
+The RISD Museum, Providence Art Club and many other venues, give the East Side Community constant exposure to new trends in art and design, and regular opportunities to buy "artist studio direct"!